Mightysaur/HoloRegistration2020/README.md

 # Source Code
 This repository includes the source code for this application along with the [OpenPosePlugin](https://github.com/CMU-Perceptual-Computing-Lab/openpose_unity_plugin) used for pose tracking.

+To start development, the getModels.bat and getPlugins.bat need to be run first to download the body data and pose estimation models.
+Then the project can be loaded into Unity.
+This was developed using Unity version 2018.4.0f1.
+Newer versions are likely to work but not garunteed.

 # Acknowledgements
 Main authors: Immanuel Baskaran, Abhinath Kumar, Carlo Winkelhake, Daren Alfred